spencertipping/pushback/pushback/process.md

 <host_id : 20> <object_id : 28> <port_id : 16>
 ```

+Processes jointly JIT their admittance and flow logic, which means
+process/process interaction is for the most part inlined.
+It's much more
+expensive to change port connections than it is to move lots of data within a
+fixed topology.
+(You can mitigate the impact of changes by breaking the inlining
+chains, which will cause shorter sections of JIT to be invalidated.)

 ## Connecting to ports
 A connection has exactly two endpoints and monopolizes each port it's connected